Emma Mattress Review – Hybrid Version

 The biggest factor in how hot or cool a mattress will sleep is the top layer and cover.
 The cover here should be no problem as its a thin stretchy breathable cover similar to that used on many mattresses.
 The top layer is the Airgocell polyfoam which Emma say has larger than normal pores in the open cells meaning more air and better cooling.
 You also have the benefit of the mini pocket springs just below the top layer which will help with added air flow for better cooling.
 Polyurethane top layers will always be better than a memory foam top layer but behind a natural latex or wool top layer for cooling.

 Spot Relief (point elasticity):

 This surprised me a little.
 Having slept on the Emma Mattress for a while now I did find it reasonably supportive for a softer mattress, those springs doing a good job of pushing back on you giving a feeling of support even though you are sinking in significantly.
-I expected this to translate into good point elasticity as that’s how it feels to sleep on.
-However in my testing using a variety of weights the amount of foam affected outside of the area of contact was among the low end of mattresses I have tried.
-It is a good option for side sleepers with shoulder problems but point molding is slightly behind some others although they tend to be the firmer mattresses.
+I expected this to translate into good point elasticity and taking into account the firmness level I rate Emma Hybrid as good for point elasticity.

 Mattress for Sex/Bounce: